nko5/website/designs/blog/deploying-to-ubuntu.md

-# Deploying Your Node.js App to Ubuntu
+# Node Knockout deployment setup

-## Intro
+## Overview

-This year, we have created an Ubuntu 12.04 (Precise) instance for each Node Knockout team.

-Thanks to [Joyent](http://www.joyent.com/) for providing these instances to contestants for free during Node Knockout (through 11/31).
+This year, we have created an Ubuntu 12.04 (Precise) instance for each Node Knockout team to use during the competition.
+A **huge thanks to [Joyent](http://www.joyent.com/)** for providing these instances to contestants for Node Knockout (through Nov 30).

-We have already configured each of these instances for easy deployment.
-If you're lazy, or not interested in devops, all you need to know is:
+We have already configured each of these instances for easy deployment. **If you're lazy, or not interested in devops, all you need to know is:**

     # get the code
     git clone git@github.com:nko4/<team>.git && cd ./<team>/